ministryofjustice/manage-supervisions-design-history/app/posts/2021-10-27-pick-a-location.md

 ## A user with no locations

-In this scenario we must always skip the location screen.
+If location is optional we should skip the location screen.
 The location will be empty on Delius.

+On Delius it is impossible for a user with no locations to book an appointment that requires a location.
+They can still choose that contact type, but cannot submit the form.

+We need a design that tells users why they cannot continue and we need to give them a way back.

 ## When a location is optional, but not appropriate